 And more examples of this shift in paradigm are in the air…

-The UN brought forth the much acclaimed campaign about womens rights in comparrison with popular Google search words…
+The UN brought forth the much acclaimed campaign about womens rights in comparison with popular Google search words…

 Kirsten van Hulst, author, politician and spokesperson for the UN on womens rights in the Netherlands launched her book (S)hevolution.

-The Future Laboratory has captures this changing mindset of powerful- yet feminine- women aptly in this short but facinating explanation of the Athena women:
+The Future Laboratory has captured this changing mindset of powerful- yet feminine- women aptly in this short but facinating explanation of the Athena women:

 “Named after the goddess of wisdom, Athena woman is a positive reincarnation of the Alpha woman”

 So what implications does this shift have, to us and the brands who want to engage with all types of women?
-Perhaps we should recognise that individuality goes futher that gender alone.
-But gender surely does still matters – just not in the stereotypical ways that conventional marketing still works.
+Perhaps we should recognize that individuality goes futher that gender.
+But gender surely does still matters – just not in the stereotypical ways of conventional marketing.
 Looking forward to your thoughts on this here…

 Documentary about the changes that happening whitin the marketing & advertising industry and what to expect in the next 20 years…right from the horses mouth: Virgin, Patagonia, Pepsi and Common …now online and always good to remind us what its really about…